cengizilhan/webpack-boilerplate-seperate-js-scss/README.md

 ### Requirements
 - **Node Version**: 20.14.0

+## JS
+Scripts ending with .app, -app, .vendor, -vendor under Static/src/scripts are transferred to the dist directory.
+For custom paths: ./webpack-assets/scriptsEntries.js/customJsPaths

+## SCSS
+All SCSS files under Static/src/styles, except those starting with "_", are converted to CSS.
+For custom paths: ./webpack-assets/customStyleEntries.js

+## Concat Js Files
+Concatenation of JS files was added out of necessity for older files; it is recommended not to use the concat structure for new files.
+Instead, you can use the ES6/webpack module system.

+./webpack-assets/concatJsFiles.js

+## Copy Files
+./webpack-assets/copyWebPackEntries.js

+## HTML Landings
+Each HTML file under Static/src/static-dev-templates is transferred to the dist directory only in "dev" mode; they are not generated during the build process.
+You can create SCSS files under src/styles and add the relevant paths.
+For JS: create the files under src/script and add the relevant paths.
+Example: static/src/static-dev-templates/example

 ### Features
 - **jQuery**: Integrated for simplified DOM manipulation.
 - **Separate JS and SCSS/CSS Files**: Maintains clean and organized code.